A Half Day Tour Guide in Brussels City

 If you are travelling via airport you can directly take train from there, there are 4 trains available per hour.
 Airport to City center would take about 15-20 minutes.

-Train tickets will cost you 7 euros or more, remember if you will ride without a ticket you’ll be penalized to pay double of the price.
+Train tickets will cost you 7 euros or more, remember that riding without a ticket you’ll be penalized to pay double of the price.
 You can check the next train from an application called SNCB, easier for you to know how many minutes to wait.

 Via Metro or Subway

-Your staying somewhere in the city of Brussels and you want to visit the center? all you need to grab is a metro ride.
+Your staying in Brussels and you want to visit the center? all you need to grab is a metro ride.
 All you need to do is getting to the nearest metro station in your place and ride one of the lines of metro to reach the Central Station or DeBroukere Station.

 You can download the application to you phone named STIB for schedules or how much time will it take you to you destination.